farmera/sare_grant/kites_balloons_drones.md

 A recent development in aerial photography addresses some of the weaknesses found in other methods.
 While a UAV is technically an aircraft without a human pilot in fact all aerial drones rely on human direction.
 Perhaps it's more accurate to say that drones act semi-autonomously while being piloted remotely.
-Either way, they represent a significant improvement over other methods discussed in agriculture.
+Either way, they represent a significant improvement over other methods discussed for precision agriculture.

-Several key attributes make UAVs unique among the other methods.
+Several key attributes make UAVs unique among other methods.
 Chief among these is the ability to receive a pre-programmed flight plan where the height and extent of every flight is reproducible from one flight to the next.
 As we will see in later sections, this capability is especially important in the context of agriculture.